krystalcode/drupal8-coding-standards/README.md

 ### Module files

-Breakdown your file into sections:
+If the module file grows large, break its content into sections:

 * Hooks
 * Callbacks